PiRogueToolSuite/PiRogueToolSuite.github.io/content/cookbooks/pirogue-acquisition-network-traffic/index.md

 ---
-title: "📚 Capture the network traffic of a device"
+title: "Capture the network traffic of a device"
 description: "Capture the network traffic of a device"
 draft: false
 toc: false